afiodorov/slatestarcodexfbsharecount/_posts/2015-09-15-list-of-articles.md

 ---
 layout: post
-title:  List of slatestarcodex articles sorted by number of Facebook shares
+title:  List of slatestarcodex articles sorted by the number of Facebook shares
 date:   2015-09-15 12:37:39
 categories: list
 ---